MortonArb-ForestEcology/Tree_Distribution_Database/README.md

   statistics from each layer of interest.
 After running it, a separate step is needed to append it to the existing data frame)

 ## 4.extract_species_from_raw_df by Elizabeth--script works, but may change to fit needs of model
-  Purpose: Subset by species from large occurrence pool first and then at different spatial scales second
-  *THIS will likely be revised; some of this now covered with removal of duplicates*
+  Purpose: Separate the full dataset into smaller subsets of each species.
+Make shapefiles for the occurrence and absence coordinates of each species.

   Input: occurrence_compiled_dec2_unique_countyDupRemoved.csv (The the script is currently set up to read this file, but
          this excludes any climatic values added in new columns in step 3.)